collegephysicsonline/Tutorial/Macbook-Python/9-Classes/README_classes.md

 ```
 ## Inheritance in Python

 Inheritance is a fundamental concept in object-oriented programming (OOP) that allows a class to inherit attributes and methods from another class.
 This promotes code reuse and establishes a relationship between classes.
+When one class inherits from another, it automatically takes
+on all the attributes and methods of the first class.
+The original class is
+called the parent class, and the new class is the child class.
+The child class
+inherits every attribute and method from its parent class but is also free to
+define new attributes and methods of its own.

 ### Example: Inheriting from the Particle Class